Flux Simulator Tool

 How to Use the Simulator Tool

-To simulate circuits using Copilot, use the @simulator tool in your query:
+To simulate circuits using Flux, use the @simulator tool in your chat query:

 Copy

-When you use the @simulator tool, Copilot will:
+When you use the @simulator tool, Flux will:

 1. Analyze your request to understand the circuit you want to simulate